DPM97/blm-ig-bot-node/README.md

 ## Usage

-Sends all #BLM instagram post ID's under a certain darkness threshold to an endpoint
+Fetches all recenty #BLM posts under a certain darkness threshold (targeting black-box posts) & comments a message telling them to use another hashtag.
+These posts could mask important information on the #BLM hashtag which could in turn save/help many lives.

 ## Features